-Please contact the Communicable Disease Prevention and Control Section on 1300 651 160 or visit www2.health.vic.gov.au/public-health/infectious-diseases/school-exclusion
+Please contact the Communicable Disease Prevention and Control Section on 1300 651 160

 Why do we let children play with mud, sticks, be superheroes, climb trees, jump from the highest rung on the climbing frame, experience the fire pit?

 Simply because children will spend more of their lives as adults than they do being children and play equips children with skills for life.